pylonmc/pylon-docs/docs/en/creating-addons/the-basics/adding-name-and-lore.md

 Note that we have an `addon` key.
 This is just the name of your addon.

-We've also added `name` and `lore` for our baguette.
-Notice that we're using `baguette` here because that's the key that we created earlier, in this line:
+We've also added `name` and `lore` for the baguette.
+Notice that we're using `baguette` here because that's the key that identifies the baguette, as we specified in this line:
 === "Java"
     ```java
     NamespacedKey baguetteKey = new NamespacedKey(this, "baguette");